11/5/2024

 Chairman of the Board and Chief Executive Officer

-Yeah Matthew thanks for that question well then the best to turn you know we have had a very robust look and a list of possible divestitures that we've been looking at multiple opportunities for various sizes as we talked about on the call last quarter.
-You know I would say these tend we tend to look at these more in line with not as much even just specific assets as necessarily you know as you've seen us do in the past maybe joint ventures or a very specific product line we no longer think fit with our portfolio or where someone values it more.
-So it's you know it's a combination of all of those things so because of that I wouldn't say it's really focused on any one region although like our footprint optimization has been very focused on Europe but even there you know you've seen us do things throughout various regions so this is just really looking at you know what's the best fit for us going forward and where do we have assets that may be of more value to others?
+Yeah, Matthew, thanks for that question.
+With divestitures, you know, we have had a very robust look and a list of possible divestitures that we've been looking at.
+Multiple opportunities of various sizes, as we talked about on the call last quarter.
+You know, I would say we tend to look at these more in line with not as much even just specific assets as necessarily as you've seen us do in the past, maybe joint ventures or a very specific product line that we no longer think fit with our portfolio or where someone values it more.
+So it's a combination of all of those things.
+So because of that, I wouldn't say it's really focused on any one region, although like our footprint optimization has been very focused on Europe.
+But even there, you've seen us do things throughout various regions.
+So this is just really looking at, you know, what's the best fit for us going forward and where do we have assets that may be of more value to others.

 speaker